Two wrongs don't make a right

 In rhetoric and ethics, "two wrongs don't make a right" and "two wrongs make a right" are phrases that denote philosophical norms.
 "Two wrongs make a right" has been considered as a fallacy of relevance, in which an allegation of wrongdoing is countered with a similar allegation.
 Its antithesis, "two wrongs don't make a right", is a proverb used to rebuke or renounce wrongful conduct as a response to another's transgression.
 "Two wrongs make a right" is considered "one of the most common fallacies in Western philosophy".

 History

-The phrase "two wrongs infer one right" appears in a poem dated to 1734, published in The London Magazine.
+The phrase "two wrongs does make one right" appears in a poem dated to 1734, published in The London Magazine.

 This is an informal fallacy that occurs when assuming that, if one wrong is committed, then another wrong will cancel it out.

 Examples

 Speaker A: You shouldn't embezzle from your employer.
 It's against the law.

 Speaker B: My employer cheats on their taxes.
 That's against the law, too!

 If Speaker B believes in the maxim "the law should be followed," then their unstated premise is that breaking the law (or the wrong) is justified, as long as the other party also does so.
 Yet, if Speaker B believes the maxim "it is acceptable to break the law to wrong those who also break the law", they are committing no logical fallacy.
 From the conversation above, it is impossible to know which Speaker B believes.

 This fallacy is often used as a red herring, or an attempt to change or distract from the issue.
 For example:

 Speaker A: President Williams lied in his testimony to Congress.
 He should not do that.

 Speaker B: But you are ignoring the fact that President Roberts lied in his Congressional testimony!

 Even if President Roberts lied in his Congressional testimony, this does not establish a precedent that makes it acceptable for President Williams to do so as well (at best, it means Williams is no worse than Roberts).
 By invoking the fallacy, the contested issue of lying is ignored (cf. whataboutism).

 The tu quoque fallacy is a specific type of "two wrongs make a right".
 Accusing another of not practicing what they preach, while appropriate in some situations, (Note: For instance, if A is suing B for alleged misconduct on the part of B, but A is themself guilty of similar misconduct, B exposing A's misconduct would bar A's suit under the unclean hands doctrine.) does not in itself invalidate an action or statement that is perceived as contradictory.